MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.3.01  (2023/07/09)
+  - Fix: Update of the installation script to install WinGet/Microsoft Package Manager applications
 - 1.0.3.00  (2023/07/07)
   - Add: New task types in script colletions: "Pool - Increase host count" and "Pool - Decrease host count" - creates or deletes standard hosts in a pool to the given target count (set it in parameter).
 Use carefully
   - Add: Gallery images for Windows 11 Enterprise 22H2